-When completing a given table, for each annual column, Applicants should report on the totality of historical loans and equity investments for the period 2013-2018 YTD.
+When completing a given table, for each annual column, Applicants should report on the totality of historical loans and equity investments for the period 2014-2019 YTD.
 Please be

-aware of the allowable financing activities for each table in Exhibit B. In the column “Totals to Disadvantaged Businesses and Communities (2013-2018 YTD)”, Applicants should report the amount of their overall loans or Equity Investments that were directed to businesses that: a) are located in Low-Income Communities; b) are owned by Low-Income Persons; or

-c) otherwise have inadequate access to investment capital.
+aware of the allowable financing activities for each table in Exhibit B. In the column “Totals to DBCs (2014-2019),” Applicants should report the amount of their overall loans or Equity Investments that were directed to businesses that: a) are located in Low-Income Communities; b) are owned by Low-Income Persons; or c) otherwise have inadequate access to investment capital.

-Additional considerations when completing Exhibit B:

-An Applicant that can demonstrate a longer track record of providing similar direct financing (either through its own experience or through its Controlling Entity’s experience) will generally score higher in the Prior Performance section of the Business Strategy than an Applicant that demonstrates a shorter direct financing track record or has a track record of primarily or exclusively providing indirect financing (see FAQ #54 below).
-For the purpose of determining the length of the Applicant’s (or Controlling Entity’s) track record, all tables in Exhibit B will be considered.

-An Applicant that chooses to complete Exhibit B based on its Controlling Entity’s track record, must also complete Tables D1 and E1 using the Controlling Entity’s track record.
+In addition to the Tips in Q. 19 and the instructions in Exhibit B, you should also consider the following:

 In Row 3 of Table B1 and Row 2 of Table B4, an Applicant may indicate the financial contributions of others.
 This will enable the Applicant to include projects or businesses in which it engaged in financing-related activities such as loan packaging, project management/development, etc.

-An Applicant (or Controlling Entity) may describe their track record of providing FCOS (for NMTC-related activities) in Application Question 19.
+An Applicant (or Controlling Entity) may describe their track record of providing FCOS (for NMTC-related activities) in Allocation Application Question 19.
 However, FCOS should not be included in Tables B1-B3.
-Per the 2018 Allocation Application glossary, FCOS is advice provided by a CDE relating to the organization or operation of a trade or business.
-See 26 CFR 1.45D-1(d) (7) for more guidance.
+Per the 2019 Allocation Application glossary, FCOS is advice provided by a CDE relating to the organization or operation of a trade or business.
+See 26 CFR 1.45D-1(d) (7) for additional guidance.

-Please be advised that “financing activities” consist solely of the provision of loans or Equity Investments.
-The provision of grants to entities, including businesses and/or CDEs by the Applicant (or Controlling Entity) cannot be reported in Exhibit B. Please be aware that the CDFI Fund does not recognize the existence of “equity investments” in non-profits.
-These are considered grants and should not be included in Exhibit B.
+An Applicant (or Controlling Entity) may describe their track record of financial counseling for Restricted NMTC Business Activities (e.g. counseling for residential mortgages) in Allocation Application Question 20, but this should not be included in Table B4.
+See FAQ #58 below on what types of financial counseling should only be included in Allocation Application Question 20.

 Applicants may not include direct expenditures on project costs (e.g. paying a contractor for infrastructure work) as financing.
 Only loans and/or Equity Investments may be included in Exhibit B.

-Applicants are required to complete the column Totals to Non-Metropolitan Counties (2013-2018) indicating their track record of direct loans/investments and/or facilitating loans/investments provided by other sources, which will enable the CDFI Fund to determine the reasonableness of the Applicant’s commitments to invest in Non- Metropolitan Counties, as well as whether the entity should receive special consideration as a “Rural CDE” (see Section V below)
+Applicants are required to complete the column Totals to Non-Metropolitan Counties (2014-2019) indicating their track record of direct loans/investments and/or facilitating loans/investments provided by other sources, which will enable the CDFI Fund to determine the reasonableness of the Applicant’s commitments to invest in Non- Metropolitan Counties, as well as whether the entity should receive special consideration as a “Rural CDE” (see FAQ #115 below).

 What is the difference between direct financing and indirect financing for the purposes of Exhibit B?